stephentuso/welcome-android/README.md

 }

 public void onEvent(WelcomeCompletedEvent event) {
     // Code here will run when the welcome screen has completed or has been skipped.
+Access the key of the welcome screen with event.welcomeScreenKey
 }

 public void onEvent(WelcomeFailedEvent event) {
     // Code here will run when the welcome screen can't be skipped and the back button was pressed on the first page.
+Access the key of the welcome screen with event.welcomeScreenKey
 }
 ```